jaredpalmer/formik/docs/overview.md

 ### CDN

-If you're not using a module bundler or package manager we also have a global ("UMD") build hosted on the [unpkg.com](https://unpkg.com) CDN.
+If you're not using a module bundler or package manager, we also have a global ("UMD") build hosted on the [unpkg.com](https://unpkg.com) CDN.
 Simply add the following `<script>` tag to the bottom of your HTML file:

 ```html
 <script src="https://unpkg.com/formik/dist/formik.umd.production.min.js"></script>
 ```

-Once you've added this you will have access to the `window.Formik.<Insert_Component_Name_Here>` variables.
+Once you've added this, you will have access to the `window.Formik.<Insert_Component_Name_Here>` variables.

 > This installation/usage requires the [React CDN script bundles](https://reactjs.org/docs/cdn-links.html) to be on the page as well.